-11. PERFORMANCE ASSESSMENT:
+9. PERFORMANCE ASSESSMENT:

 This course seeks to provide practical, research-based information and practices to prepare you to be an excellent teacher of science.
-The topics and assignments are organized around key Next Generation Science Standards (MSS), Michigan Elementary Science Certification and InTASC standards.
-The course topics are listed on the syllabus as well as Moodle.
+The topics and assignments are organized around key Next Generation Science Standards (NGSS), Michigan Elementary Science Certification, and InTASC standards.
+The course topics are listed on the syllabus, the calendar, as well as Moodle.
 Students are expected to check Moodle postings at least once prior to each session.
-Students will also be required to read posted assignments and videos posted on Moodle.
+Students will also be required to read posted assignments and videos posted on Moodle prior to each class session and come to class prepared to discuss the online modules (organized by week).